kburchfiel/rope/README.md

 # Important!
 Read before downloading:

-**I am currently making major changes to my ROPE single-word outlines list.
-My plan is to greatly reduce the number of non-intuitive outlines in my deck.
+**I am currently making major changes to ROPE, which were prompted by a desire to greatly reduce the number of non-intuitive outlines in ROPE.
+I have made many changes to my outlines lists, and my focus will now be on adding in notes and and stories for my new single-word outlines.
 Once I have finished this project, I will release ROPE 3.0.**

 **ROPE 3.0 is a work in progress and may remain so until the end of January 2020.
 Therefore, you may wish to wait to download ROPE until 3.0 is released.
-Once ROPE 3.0 is ready for release, I will remove "Work in Progress" from the document's title, and will also add corresponding Anki decks.**
+Once ROPE 3.0 is ready for release, I will remove "Work in Progress" from the document's title.**

-**Thank you for your patience with these outline changes, which I believe will ultimately result in an easier learning experience--and possibly a faster writing experience as well!**
+**Thank you for your patience with these changes, which I believe will ultimately result in an easier learning experience--and possibly a faster writing experience as well!**

 # ROPE
 Welcome to ROPE (Remembering Outlines in Plover more Easily), my system for learning and remembering Plover outlines!
 ROPE is now in version 2.3.
 This page includes download links to the four components of ROPE: the spreadsheet, the Anki decks, the corresponding dictionary, and the readme.
 Also, for videos I’ve made about Plover, along with videos about typing in general, visit my YouTube playlist at  https://www.youtube.com/playlist?list=PLYtyZPMUWeI_4i4pc0peBPGMfSV7C5Nxw   . —Kenneth Burchfiel